-10.10.
-Powering an External LNA
+10.11.
+Powering an External LNA (External Active Antenna)

 An external LNA requires a source of power.
-Many active antennas accept a 3 V or 5 V DC voltage that is impressed upon the RF signal line.
+Many active antennas accept 3 V to 5 V DC that is impressed upon the RF signal line.

 Two approaches can be used: